Skip to main content

 • [ci skip]

+Only the head commit of the push is checked, so a tag on an earlier commit in a multi-commit push won’t skip anything.
+Put it on the commit you push last.
 Useful for documentation-only changes, chore commits, or when you want to batch several commits before the next deploy.
-You can customize the tags on the Frame’s CI/CD tab if your team uses a different convention.
+You can customize the tags on the Frame’s Settings tab if your team uses a different convention.

 Ignore changes in certain paths